-The outward part of a Off-Peak and Super Off-Peak Return ticket is only valid for travel when accompanied by an unused return part of the same ticket.
+The outward part of an Off-Peak and Super Off-Peak Return ticket is only valid for travel when accompanied by an unused return part of the same ticket.

 First Class Off-Peak tickets may provide access to First Class Lounges at stations.
-Please check the First Class page on National Rail for more information.
+For more information check the First Class page on National Rail

 Break of journey

 Break of journey is allowed on Off-Peak tickets unless restricted for the journey you are making.
 If you intend to break your journey, please call 03457 48 49 50 to check if it is available on your specific journey.

 Changing the time or date of travel

 If you wish to change your time of travel to peak time or upgrade the class of the ticket, you can pay the difference between the cost of the ticket held and the cost of the ticket that is most appropriate for the journey you need to make.
 As Off-Peak tickets do not restrict you to travelling on a particular train, if you wish to travel on a different off-peak service from the one you originally intended to use, no excess fare will be payable, provided that the ticket is not out of date.

 If you wish to change the date of travel, or the origin or destination of your ticket, it may be necessary to buy a new ticket and apply for a refund on your existing ticket (see below).

 The Off-Peak ticket is refundable.